ShaunCurtis/Blazr.VSA/Documents/Monads.md

 );
 ```

-If we look at the code above there are three common patterns we use:
+If we look at the code above there are two common patterns:

-1. `T -> apply function TOut`
+1. `T -> apply function TOut` which we can boilerplate like this:
-1. `exception -> apply function -> TOut`
-1. `T? -> Result<T>`

-We can code both of these into our Nomad:

 ```csharp
 public Result<TOut> ExecuteFunction<TOut>(Func<T, TOut> function)